VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/README.md

     	The minimum free disk space at -storageDataPath after which the storage stops accepting new data Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 10000000) -storageDataPath string
-    	Path to directory where to store VictoriaLogs data; see https://docs.victoriametrics.com/victorialogs/#storage (default "victoria-logs-data")
+    	Path to directory where to store VictoriaLogs data; see {{% ref "./#storage" %}} (default "victoria-logs-data") -syslog.compressMethod.tcp array
-  -syslog.compressMethod.tcp array
     	Compression method for syslog messages received at the corresponding -syslog.listenAddr.tcp.
 Supported values: none, gzip, deflate.
-See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#compression
+See {{% ref "./data-ingestion/syslog.md#compression" %}}
     	Supports an array of values separated by comma or specified via multiple flags.
     	Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -syslog.compressMethod.udp array
     	Compression method for syslog messages received at the corresponding -syslog.listenAddr.udp.
 Supported values: none, gzip, deflate.
-See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#compression
+See {{% ref "./data-ingestion/syslog.md#compression" %}}
     	Supports an array of values separated by comma or specified via multiple flags.
     	Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -syslog.listenAddr.tcp array
     	Comma-separated list of TCP addresses to listen to for Syslog messages.
-See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/
+See {{% ref "./data-ingestion/syslog.md" %}}
     	Supports an array of values separated by comma or specified via multiple flags.
     	Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -syslog.listenAddr.udp array
     	Comma-separated list of UDP address to listen to for Syslog messages.
-See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/
+See {{% ref "./data-ingestion/syslog.md" %}}
     	Supports an array of values separated by comma or specified via multiple flags.
     	Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -syslog.tenantID.tcp array
     	TenantID for logs ingested via the corresponding -syslog.listenAddr.tcp.
-See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/
+See {{% ref "./data-ingestion/syslog.md" %}}
     	Supports an array of values separated by comma or specified via multiple flags.
     	Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -syslog.tenantID.udp array
     	TenantID for logs ingested via the corresponding -syslog.listenAddr.udp.
-See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/
+See {{% ref "./data-ingestion/syslog.md" %}}
     	Supports an array of values separated by comma or specified via multiple flags.
     	Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -syslog.timezone string
     	Timezone to use when parsing timestamps in RFC3164 syslog messages.
 Timezone must be a valid IANA Time Zone.
 For example: America/New_York, Europe/Berlin, Etc/GMT+3 .
-See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/ (default "Local")
+See {{% ref "./data-ingestion/syslog.md" %}} (default "Local")
   -syslog.tls array
     	Whether to enable TLS for receiving syslog messages at the corresponding -syslog.listenAddr.tcp.
 The corresponding -syslog.tlsCertFile and -syslog.tlsKeyFile must be set if -syslog.tls is set.
-See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#security
+See {{% ref "./data-ingestion/syslog.md#security" %}}
     	Supports array of values separated by comma or specified via multiple flags.
     	Empty values are set to false.
   -syslog.tlsCertFile array
     	Path to file with TLS certificate for the corresponding -syslog.listenAddr.tcp if the corresponding -syslog.tls is set.
 Prefer ECDSA certs instead of RSA certs as RSA certs are slower.
 The provided certificate file is automatically re-read every second, so it can be dynamically updated.
-See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#security
+See {{% ref "./data-ingestion/syslog.md#security" %}}
     	Supports an array of values separated by comma or specified via multiple flags.
     	Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -syslog.tlsCipherSuites array
     	Optional list of TLS cipher suites for -syslog.listenAddr.tcp if -syslog.tls is set.
 See the list of supported cipher suites at https://pkg.go.dev/crypto/tls#pkg-constants .
-See also https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#security
+See also {{% ref "./data-ingestion/syslog.md#security" %}}
     	Supports an array of values separated by comma or specified via multiple flags.
     	Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -syslog.tlsKeyFile array
     	Path to file with TLS key for the corresponding -syslog.listenAddr.tcp if the corresponding -syslog.tls is set.
 The provided key file is automatically re-read every second, so it can be dynamically updated.
-See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#security
+See {{% ref "./data-ingestion/syslog.md#security" %}}
     	Supports an array of values separated by comma or specified via multiple flags.
     	Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -syslog.tlsMinVersion string
     	The minimum TLS version to use for -syslog.listenAddr.tcp if -syslog.tls is set.
 Supported values: TLS10, TLS11, TLS12, TLS13.
-See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#security (default "TLS13")
+See {{% ref "./data-ingestion/syslog.md#security" %}} (default "TLS13")
   -syslog.useLocalTimestamp.tcp array
     	Whether to use local timestamp instead of the original timestamp for the ingested syslog messages at the corresponding -syslog.listenAddr.tcp.
-See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#log-timestamps
+See {{% ref "./data-ingestion/syslog.md#log-timestamps" %}}
     	Supports array of values separated by comma or specified via multiple flags.
     	Empty values are set to false.
   -syslog.useLocalTimestamp.udp array
     	Whether to use local timestamp instead of the original timestamp for the ingested syslog messages at the corresponding -syslog.listenAddr.udp.
-See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#log-timestamps
+See {{% ref "./data-ingestion/syslog.md#log-timestamps" %}}
     	Supports array of values separated by comma or specified via multiple flags.
     	Empty values are set to false.
   -tls array